 - 3 to 4 bedroom apartments – NZ$460 to NZ$525 / NZ$600 to NZ$850 for Auckland

-The law also mandates that every tenant must pay at least two weeks worth of rent as bond.
+The law also mandates that every tenant must pay at least two weeks worth of rent as a bond.
 The landlord helps to pay this amount to the Ministry of Housing.

 Recently, there were some rule changes regarding buying and owning property in New Zealand.
 Unfortunately, they are not in favour of foreigners.
 In August 2018, the country’s parliament passed an Overseas Investment Amendment Bill.

-This bill prohibits foreign investors from buying into the housing market especially residential properties.
+This bill prohibits foreign investors from buying into the housing market, especially residential properties.
 You can still do limited investment in apartment complexes and hotels.
-This bill enables native New Zealanders to purchase homes without interference of wealthy overseas investors driving up prices.
+This bill enables native New Zealanders to purchase homes without the interference of wealthy overseas investors driving up prices.
 There are certain exceptions to foreigners who can buy property in the country according to the bill.
 This bill has exceptions for foreigners with the following: